Who does American Families United support?

 Why haven’t I heard of this before?

-Though major news outlets and streaming services have told the story of U.S. citizens who have been separated from their spouses, for most of U.S. history, there have been mechanisms in place to help U.S. citizens to overcome immigration barriers.
-This changed dramatically in 1996, and in many respects, popular culture has not yet caught up with the reality that U.S. citizens face today.
+While major news outlets and streaming services have occasionally told the stories of U.S. citizens who have been separated from their spouses, for most of U.S. history there were mechanisms in place to help U.S. citizens overcome immigration barriers.
+This changed dramatically in 1996, with the passing of the Illegal Immigration Reform and Immigrant Responsibility Act (IIRIRA), and in many respects, popular culture has not yet caught up with the reality that U.S. citizens face today.